How to Serve Images in Next-Gen Formats with WordPress

 I know the 90s doesn’t feel like that long ago, but it’s been almost 30 years and we’re still using the same image formats!
 Isn’t it time for an upgrade?

 Enter the next generation of image formats.
 JPEG 2000, JPEG XR, and WebP are modern image formats with superior compression capabilities and with outstanding quality to please the web natives.
-This means they produce much smaller image files so you can greatly improve your pages speed by using next-gen formats.
+This means they produce much smaller image files so you can greatly improve your page speed by using next-gen formats.

 WebP is the leanest and typically achieves 30% more compression than JPEG and JPEG 2000, so that’s the format we’re going to focus on today.